codyduong/EECS-582/README.md

 * [rust](https://www.rust-lang.org/tools/install)
 * [postgresql](https://www.postgresql.org/download/)
   - Select install with pgAdmin 4 if you do not have a database management tool to view databases.

+For vscode users this repo also comes with [ `.vscode` ](./vscode) to indicate recommended extensions.

 <!--
 * [node.js](https://nodejs.org/en)